Divanvdb/SUNFIN_app/README.md

 ---

-## How to run it on your own machine
+## How to run it on your computer

 ### Install VS Code

-Follow the instructions in this [video](https://www.youtube.com/watch?v=cUAK4x_7thA)
+Follow the instructions in this video: [Installing Python and VS Code](https://www.youtube.com/watch?v=cUAK4x_7thA)

 ### Download GitHub
-Installing GitHub Desktop can simplify the process: [App](https://www.youtube.com/watch?v=G4SIIp14Xx4)
+Installing Git and GitHub Desktop can simplify the process: [Download GitHub Desktop](https://www.youtube.com/watch?v=G4SIIp14Xx4)

 ### Clone the [SUNFIN_app](https://github.com/Divanvdb/SUNFIN_app/tree/main)
-Follow the instructions in thi [video](https://www.youtube.com/watch?v=bQrtezWlphU) or for GitHub Desktop in this [video](https://www.youtube.com/watch?v=acIwQO1eOtw)
+Follow the instructions in this video: [Cloning a Git repository](https://www.youtube.com/watch?v=bQrtezWlphU) or for GitHub Desktop in this video: [Cloning a Git repository from GitHub Desktop](https://www.youtube.com/watch?v=acIwQO1eOtw)

 ### Install the requirements
+The requirements.txt file contains all the dependencies that you will need to run the app.
-Now that you have the repository in your editor, start by installing the requirements file with the following in the terminal:
+Once you have the SUNFIN code in your editor, start by installing the requirements file with the following in the terminal:

    ```
    $ pip install -r requirements.txt
    ```

 ### Run the app from the terminal using the following
+After installing the requirements, you can now run the app locally by executing the following terminal line:

    ```
    $ streamlit run streamlit_app.py
    ```

+Tutorials for the Making Sense of SUNFIN code can be found in this Google Drive folder: [Google Drive Tutorials](https://drive.google.com/drive/folders/1RmQb1xKOjGxgUrJvnmoJXOs4X1vahRfM?usp=sharing)

 ---